-CIT Student Employee Job Opportunities
+CIT Student Job Opportunities

 About CIT Student Employment

-Computing & Information Technology (CIT) invites applications for the following student, part-time position.
+Visit the CIT Job Opportunities page to view and apply for open student employee positions.
 Student employees must have full-time student status at Geneseo.
 Summer employees must be full-time students in the semesters preceding and following the break.

 CIT Student Positions

-CIT HelpDesk Consultant
+CIT HelpDesk

-HelpDesk Techs support the computing needs of all students.
-Their primary focus is troubleshooting problems with student owned computers, but their job stretches across a wide range of computing topics including both software and hardware related issues.
-They are expected to have a working knowledge of Macintosh OS X and Windows XP and Vista.
-Applicants should be comfortable working with Windows and Macintosh computers and should be comfortable installing and configuring expansion hardware.
+Students who work at the CIT HelpDesk in Milne Library support the computing needs of all members of the campus community.
+Their primary focus is providing assistance in our computer labs and troubleshooting problems with student-owned computers, but their job stretches across a wide range of computing topics including both software and hardware-related issues.
+They are expected to have a working knowledge of Macintosh OS, Windows, and mobile devices.
 Techs are expected to attend training at the beginning of each semester as well as attend staff meetings held every month.
+Apply online at: https://geneseo.joinhandshake.com/login

 Database Programmer